 - (85 grams | 3 ounces) of tofu = 8 grams of protein

-While it’s always better to obtain nutrients from your diet, you can take vegan-friendly protein supplements daily to add more protein to your diet.
-Supplying your body with adequate protein will provide your body with all the essential amino acids it needs to perform its essential functions.
+While it’s always better to obtain nutrients from your diet, you can add more protein to your diet by taking a vegan-friendly protein supplement daily.
+A vegan-friendly protein supplement supplies your body with adequate protein and all the essential amino acids it needs to perform its essential functions.

 Consume Adequate Iron

-The medical community warned for decades that iron deficiency causes hair loss.
+The medical community has known for decades that iron deficiency causes hair loss.
 Iron is one of the most vital nutrients required for your survival.
-Your body needs iron to make hemoglobin, a metalloprotein substance inside red blood cells that transports oxygen throughout your body.
-Therefore, when your body is iron deficient, it produces less hemoglobin, leading to reduced oxygen levels within your body.
-This condition is known as iron-deficiency anemia.
-Insufficient iron levels in your body trigger your physiological system into survival mode.
+Your body needs iron to make hemoglobin, a metalloprotein substance inside your red blood cells that transports oxygen throughout your body.

-In survival mode, your body allocates oxygen and other crucial nutrients to vital organs for essential bodily functions and deprives oxygen and other crucial nutrients from non-essential bodily functions, such as hair renewal and growth.
-Consequently, your body will deprive your hair follicles of oxygen and nutrients.
-As a result, hair falls out in large quantities as your hair follicles are deprived of crucial nutrients.
+In survival mode, your body allocates oxygen and other crucial nutrients to vital organs to enhance your chances of survival.
+To maximize your chances of survival, your body will deprive oxygen and other critical nutrients from non-essential bodily functions, such as hair renewal and growth.
+Consequently, your hair follicles will be deprived of oxygen and other critical nutrients.
+As a result, hair falls out in clumps due to insufficient nutrition.